N-Masi/safe/README.md

 ### Example

-An example of using the package to collect metrics on 6 AIWP models across the territory, subregion, and income attributes is availabe in `demos/wb2_240x121.py`.
+An example of using the package to collect metrics on 6 AIWP models across the territory, subregion, income, and landcover attributes is availabe in `demos/iclr_workflow.py`.
 It assesses the models using 2020 ERA5 data.

 ### Data Notes